AIinFinance/Project3-Collaboration-and-Competition/README.md

-# Project3: Collaboration and Competition
+# Project 3: Collaboration and Competition

 ### The Environment
 The goal of this project is to train an agent to solve the Unity Tennis environment.